At a Glance

 ✨Tip Number 3

 Familiarise yourself with the structure and function of the Lung Multidisciplinary Teams (MDTs) at UHS and SDH.
-Understanding how these teams operate will help you articulate how you can contribute effectively during your discussions with the hiring team.
+Understanding how these teams operate will help you articulate how you can contribute effectively during your discussions with us.

 ✨Tip Number 4